MitryDim/fleetman/README.md

 # Fleetman

-### Objectifs
+### Objectives

-Votre rôle est de déployer cette application distribuée sur un cluster Kubernetes.
-Pour ce faire, vous vous utiliserez les informations présentes dans le fichier Docker Compose et passerez par les étapes suivantes :

-    1. Créer un déploiement pour chaque conteneur.

-    2. Créer un service pour chaque déploiement.
-Vous veillerez à utiliser un service interne ou externe selon ce qui est le plus approprié.

-    3. Utiliser un volume pour la base de données.
+Your role is to deploy this distributed application on a Kubernetes cluster.
+To do this, you will use the information in the Docker Compose file and go through the following steps:

+    1. Create a deployment for each container.

+    2. Create a service for each deployment.
+Be sure to use an internal or external service, whichever is more appropriate.

+    3. Use a volume for the database.

 ### Elements à notre disposition :

-**fleetman-position-simulator** : une application Spring Boot émettant en continu des positions fictives de véhicules.
+**fleetman-position-simulator** : a Spring Boot application that continuously transmits fictitious vehicle positions.
-**fleetman-queue** : une queue Apache ActiveMQ qui reçoit puis transmet ces positions.
+**fleetman-queue** : an Apache ActiveMQ queue that receives and transmits these positions.
-**fleetman-position-tracker** : une application Spring Boot qui consomme ces positions reçues pour les stocker dans une base de données MongoDB.
-Elles sont ensuite disponibles via une API RESTful.
+**fleetman-position-tracker** : a Spring Boot application that consumes these received positions and stores them in a MongoDB database.
+They are then made available via a RESTful API.
-**fleetman-mongo** : instance de la base de données MongoDB.
+**fleetman-mongo** : instance of the MongoDB database.
-**fleetman-api-gateway** : une API Gateway servant de point d'entrée pour l'application web **fleetman-web-app** : l'application web présentée précédemment.
+**fleetman-api-gateway** : a Gateway API serving as an entry point for the web application.
+**fleetman-web-app** : the web application presented above.

 # Helm Configuration for Fleetman